Pop Up Store · Paris 1st · Cremerie de Paris

 • 🌐

-The Coca Cola Pop Up was so beautiful it became part of Cremerie de Paris History
+The Coca Cola Pop Up was so spectacular, it turned into a permanent “online”

 When a Cremerie de Paris Pop Up Store is well done, something unique comes with it.
 The Expo becomes part of the history of a landmark that is a crossroads between past and future — the same place that saw every Bourbon King of France walk through its courtyard at VB (Hôtel de Villeroy-Bourbon) was, at the very dawn of the Internet, an avant-garde Internet café.
 The Coca Cola Pop Up Store continues to be admired from the homepage of VB.com — the only "two-letter dot-com" in the world connected to a Pop Up Store / Museum location.
 Thus Coca Cola becomes an online tourist attraction on a prestigious "Visit" tourism website.
 Internet Users and Paris Lovers will keep discovering the Coca Cola event through time.